Hawaii Gardening Essentials: Growing a Tropical Paradise in Your Backyard

 One of the first things that surprised me about gardening in Hawaii is that the islands are not one uniform tropical climate.
 Hawaii has an extraordinary range of microclimates packed into relatively small areas.
 You can drive twenty minutes from a dry, sunny leeward coast and end up in a misty, rain-soaked upland forest.
 The Big Island alone has eight of the world's thirteen climate zones.
 Eight.
 On one island.

-What this means practically is that what thrives in Kona may struggle in Hilo, and what grows beautifully at sea level in Kailua might not produce at two thousand feet in Volcano.
+Practically: what thrives in Kona may struggle in Hilo, and what grows beautifully at sea level in Kailua might not produce at two thousand feet in Volcano.
 Before you buy a single plant, spend some time understanding your specific spot.
 How much rain does your area get?
 Are you windward or leeward?
-What is your elevation?
-Are you in full sun, partial shade, or under a canopy of larger trees?
+What's your elevation?
+Full sun, partial shade, or under a canopy of larger trees?

 Most of coastal Hawaii falls into USDA zones 11 through 13, but elevation changes things quickly.
-If you are above fifteen hundred feet, you might be dealing with cooler nights and more moisture, which opens up possibilities for temperate crops but limits some heat-lovers.
+Above 1,500 feet, you might be dealing with cooler nights and more moisture, which opens up possibilities for temperate crops but limits some heat-lovers.
 Talk to your neighbors.
 Visit a local nursery and tell them exactly where you live.
 They will steer you in the right direction far better than any generic plant tag from the mainland.

 Essential Tropical Plants for Beginners

-If you are just getting started, there are a handful of plants that are almost foolproof in most parts of Hawaii.
-These are the ones I recommend to every new gardener on the islands because they reward you quickly and build your confidence.
+If you're just starting, there are a handful of plants that are almost foolproof in most parts of Hawaii.
+The ones I recommend to every new gardener because they reward you quickly and build your confidence.

 Plumeria

-Plumeria is the quintessential Hawaii plant, and for good reason.
-These trees are incredibly forgiving.
-They handle drought well, they are not particularly fussy about soil, and they reward you with those gorgeous, fragrant flowers that make the whole yard smell like a lei stand.
-You can start plumeria from cuttings, which is the most common method here.
-Let the cut end dry and callous for about a week, stick it in well-draining soil, and wait.
-They do lose their leaves in winter, which can look alarming if you are not expecting it, but they come roaring back every spring.
-My biggest tip: do not overwater them.
+Plumeria is the quintessential Hawaii plant for good reason.
+Incredibly forgiving.
+Handles drought, not particularly fussy about soil, rewards you with those fragrant flowers that make the whole yard smell like a lei stand.
+Start from cuttings, the standard method here.
+Let the cut end dry and callous for about a week, stick it in well-draining soil, wait.
+They lose their leaves in winter, which can look alarming if you're not expecting it, but they come roaring back every spring.
+Biggest tip: don't overwater.
 They are far more likely to rot from too much water than suffer from too little.

 Hibiscus

-The state flower of Hawaii, and another excellent choice for beginners.
-Hibiscus grows fast, blooms prolifically, and comes in a dizzying range of colors.
+The state flower and another great choice for beginners.
+Grows fast, blooms prolifically, comes in a dizzying range of colors.
 They do attract whiteflies, so keep an eye out and treat early if you spot them.
-A good pair of Fiskars bypass pruning shears is essential for keeping hibiscus shaped properly, as they can get leggy if left unpruned.
-Prune them back by about a third in early spring, and they will reward you with bushier growth and more flowers.
+A good pair of Fiskars bypass pruning shears is essential for keeping hibiscus shaped properly.
+They get leggy if left unpruned.
+Cut back by about a third in early spring and they reward you with bushier growth and more flowers.

 Bird of Paradise

 Both the orange Strelitzia and the white giant bird of paradise do beautifully in Hawaii.
-The orange variety stays more compact and works well in garden beds, while the white version can reach thirty feet and serves as a dramatic landscape anchor.
+The orange variety stays compact and works well in garden beds.
+The white version can reach thirty feet and serves as a dramatic landscape anchor.
 They like regular water and rich soil but are otherwise low maintenance.
-Just be aware that the giant white variety gets enormous, so give it plenty of room.
+Just be aware that the giant white variety gets enormous - give it room.

 Ti Plants

 Ti plants are deeply rooted in Hawaiian culture, traditionally planted around homes for protection and good luck.
-From a purely practical standpoint, they are also incredibly easy to grow.
-You can literally cut a stalk, shove it in the ground, and walk away.
-They come in shades of green, red, pink, and variegated combinations.
-Ti plants fill in bare spots quickly and add that lush, tropical look that makes a garden feel like Hawaii.
+From a purely practical standpoint, they're also incredibly easy to grow.
+Cut a stalk, shove it in the ground, walk away.
+Comes in shades of green, red, pink, and variegated.
+Ti plants fill in bare spots quickly and add that lush, tropical look.

 Growing Fruit Trees in Hawaii